jg8481/go-language-rpa-tests/README.md

 In the future I plan to expand this toolkit into the following areas.
 - Experiment with the [f1](https://github.com/form3tech-oss/f1) performance test framework.
 Try to create some example tests.
+- Experiment with the [robotgo](https://github.com/go-vgo/robotgo) cross-platform GUI automation framework.
+Try to create some example tests.
 - Experiment with the [py4go](https://github.com/tliron/py4go) project.
 Try to create some example tests.

 ## Quick Walkthrough